-GET RID OF THE RUSH: FLOWERING RUSH EDUCATION AND REMOVAL INITIATIVECategory: 2017, Community Grant, Current, Grant, Water
+GET RID OF THE RUSH: FLOWERING RUSH EDUCATION AND REMOVAL INITIATIVECategory: 2017, Community Grant, Completed, Grant, Water

 Flowering rush is an invasive aquatic plant present in Isle Lake.
 First reported in 2012 along the south shore of the lake, it has since been documented along the north shoreline.
 Two surveys in 2015 and 2016 cataloged the severity of the infestation; from 2015 to 2016, the infestation almost doubled from 8 to 15 km of shoreline.
 As of 2016, approximately 22.5 hectares has been infested with flowering rush.